mbwatson/flaskUsersAPI/README.md

     python users.py

 It will run in debug mode.
+Nagivating to `localhost:5000` in your browser will show the message `The API is ready!`.
+Now you can hit the endpoints with your favorite application.
+[Postman](https://www.getpostman.com/) is a great option.

 ## Use